DebianDog/DevuanDog/README.md

 **Specifications:**
 Kernel: 4.19.0-1 (change is that the kernel is separate module now)
 Choice of Boot Methods: porteus-boot and live-boot v3 (see for options [Here](https://github.com/DebianDog/DevuanDog/raw/master/Examples-boot-codes.txt))
+(EDIT: See post [Here](http://murga-linux.com/puppy/viewtopic.php?p=1015160#1015160) for how to boot with older kernel 3.16 if possibly your hardware is too old for booting v4.19)
 Default WM - OpenBox with on top PcmanFM (providing the desktop) and lxpanel.
 Option to switch to JWM window-manager
 Default File Manager - PcmanFM with option to use rox.